 During our December 2017 work trip to Montero, Bolivia, we were accompanied by high school juniors Jordan Craig and Lucia Ledesma.
 Their job was to capture still photos and video of our patients, families and RVF staff.
-They are pictured here with RVF patient Yoselín.
+They are pictured with RVF patient Yoselín and her cousin.

 WINTER 2017 BOLIVIA WORK TRIP